-The setup for Double Exposure MultiHand blackjack is very similar to most online blackjack games.
+The setup for Double Exposure MultiHand blackjack is very similar to most Australian online roulette games.
 The game consists of a single blackjack table with the dealer situated at the top of the table and the player at the bottom.
 The game buttons and the player’s chips are situated at the bottom of the screen while the three betting areas are spaced evenly in the centre of the table.
 The game begins with the player placing his or her chips on one or all three of the betting areas.
 This can be done by clicking on the chips themselves and then placing them on the respective betting areas.

 Once the bets have been placed, the dealer will then deal the player two cards face up and himself two cards face up.
 The aim of Double Exposure MultiHand blackjack is to beat the dealer’s hand by getting as close to 21 points without going over 21.
 In this game, players can actually see what the dealer has and can make an informed decision based on what type of cards are showing.
 At this point players have the option to hit, stick, split or double down.

 Hitting, Sticking, Splitting or Doubling Down